 By coming to this article, you've already taken the first step to successfully getting your taxes under control.
 So, follow along with this guide, which is just a guide.
 It's not in any form of legal tax advice.
-If by the end of this article you're still not feeling so great or confident, reach out to a tax professional!
+If by the end of this article, you're still not feeling so great or confident, reach out to a tax professional!
 Taxes are no joke and shouldn't be taken lightly.
 Before deciding, read this guide and try to get a bit more of an understanding.

 Who qualifies as an independent contractor?